SamuelMarks/dag1/docs/design.rst

   be written in any programming language.

-- ``InmemProxy``: An InmemProxy uses native callback handlers to integrate Lachesis as a regular Go dependency.
+- ``InmemProxy``: An InmemProxy uses native callback handlers to integrate DAG1 as a regular Go dependency.

-The ``AppProxy`` interface exposes three methods for Lachesis to call the App:
+The ``AppProxy`` interface exposes three methods for DAG1 to call the App:

 - ``CommitBlock(Block) ([]byte, error)``: Commits a block to the application and returns the resulting state hash.